 “At the heart of Skillco’s innovation is a commitment to empowering students with the tools they need to succeed," said Kyle Reyes, V.P. of Institutional Advancement and Associate Professor of Education at UVU.
 "Skillco empowers our students to identify and develop the skills they need for success in their academic and professional journeys.
 I believe Skillco will transform how students connect their education to workplace relevancy."

-Lockhart has spent over two years conducting product research on UVU's Skicampus, identifying the tools and interactions that could lead to greater student success.
+Lockhart has spent over two years conducting product research at UVU identifying the tools and interactions that could lead to greater student success.
 Once the product reached a stage where students were actively using it and gaining valuable educational and career insights, UVU administrators decided to purchase a license.
 Skillco’s product can be used by any UVU student by going to Skillco.net, clicking register, and signing in through their University’s portal.

 In addition, Mountainland Technical College (MTECH) is preparing to implement Skillco in the coming months.